BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 #### Stylistic Notes

 - Sort content alphabetically
-- Do not assume a graph or other data is self-explanatory, provide a meaningful title if one does not already exist
+- Do not assume a graph or other data is self explanatory, provide a meaningful title if one does not already exist

 #### Content Notes

 - Only include a link to content if the data is novel or there has been a noteworthy change in what is being measured, unless you are simply bringing attention to a new graph/visualizer/data aggregation service
-- Software benchmarks are allowed in this section if there is no other suitable location.
+- Software benchmarks are allowed in this section if there is no other suitable location
 - Altcoin content is acceptable in some cases, especially when it reflects (either postively or negatively) on the Bitcoin network
 - Go to where the data is, do not be afraid of linking to twitter threads or other discussion forums if someone has interesting data to share
 - The data does not have to be about the network at large, it can be observed phenomena of a single operator in the network